PCI penetration testing: Requirements, frequency, and compliance guide

 3. Metasploit: A comprehensive exploitation framework for developing and executing exploit code against identified vulnerabilities.

 5. Wireshark: A network protocol analyzer for capturing and analyzing network traffic, providing valuable insights into potential vulnerabilities and attack vectors.
-Particularly useful to verify whether card data is traversing the network unencrypted.
+Particularly useful for verifying whether card data is traversing the network unencrypted.

-6. Memory scraping tool: A regex-based RAM scrapping tool can be useful in PCI security testing to identify credit card data temporarily stored in the memory of a CDE-located server once they’re compromised by the pentester.
+6. Memory scraping tool: A regex-based RAM scraping tool can be useful in PCI security testing to identify credit card data temporarily stored in the memory of a CDE-located server once the pentester has compromised it.

 PCI pentest tools

-The list above is non-exhaustive, and several other tools can be used depending on the needs of the assessment.
+The list above is non-exhaustive, and several other tools can be used depending on the assessment’s needs.

-To help organizations navigate the nuances of selecting a penetration testing provider, we have created a complete guide with insights for choosing the right pentest company for their needs.
+To help organizations navigate supplier selection, we have created a complete guide to choosing the right penetration testing company.

-How can we help your organization’s PCI penetration testing requirements?
+How can Blaze help with your PCI penetration testing requirements?

-At Blaze, we have our roots in providing penetration testing services for the financial sector and banking and payment industries, meaning we have performed dozens of PCI pentesting assessments throughout the years.
+At Blaze, we have our roots in providing penetration testing services for the financial sector, including banking and payments.
+We have performed dozens of PCI pentesting assessments throughout the years.

-If you’re ready to invest in the security and compliance of your business and are looking for a pentesting provider that has relevant experience in performing assessments for PCI DSS, we invite you to get in touch with our experts to discuss how our CREST-accredited penetration testing assessments can benefit your organization.
+If you’re ready to invest in your business’s security and compliance and are looking for a pentesting provider with relevant experience conducting PCI DSS assessments, we invite you to contact our experts to discuss how we can help you achieve your security objectives.

 Conclusion